Advertiser Disclosure

 How much does it cost to purchase points?

-That depends on the program, but generally, it will cost anywhere from 1 to 3 cents per point.
-However, we recommend timing your point purchases alongside promotions that offer a discount or bonus when you buy — both of which bring down the per-point cost you’ll pay.
+That depends on the program, but generally, it costs anywhere from 1 to 3 cents per point.
+However, we recommend timing your point purchases alongside promotions that offer a discount or bonus when you buy — both of which bring down the per-point cost you’d pay.

 Are there limits to the number of points you can purchase?